 For information on how to apply for a residence permit for your adopted child, please visit the website of the Dutch Immigration and Naturalisation Service (IND).

-Applications for children until 11 years old can be submitted at the embassy office in Lagos.
+Applications for children until 11 years old can be submitted at the consulate-general in Lagos.